Learn more how you can give to the Jenese Center. Give Money, Give Time, Give Resources, Participate in Gift Giving and more.

 All of these behaviors are designed to intimidate and control the victim.
 Confronted with these behaviors a batterer may deny that they have occurred or blame the victim for making him/her act in a negative manner.
 Women can be batterers as well but statistics confirm that most are male.

-Offering 38 years of life-saving services, Jenesse Center Inc. is a nationally recognized non-profit domestic violence prevention and intervention organization.
+Founded in 1980, offering years of life-saving services, Jenesse Center Inc. is a nationally recognized non-profit domestic violence prevention and intervention organization.
 Jenesse works locally, nationally and globally to shine a light on violence against women, girls, men and boys and advocates the basic human right for all people to have peace in their homes and relationships.
 Jenesse’s culturally sensitive programs and services not only transition families from crisis to self-sufficiency, but transforms the lives of its clients and the community at large by offering education, referrals and resources that go beyond shelter.
 Housing women and children from 30 days up to two years through our emergency and transitional shelters, Jenesse also provides a variety of support services, including mental health counseling, independent life skills classes, computer training, job referrals, after school programs for children, field trips, tutoring and comprehensive, direct legal services.
 Jenesse takes a proactive stance in educating young people to learn what healthy relationships look like and works to break the generational cycle of violence.